kedro-org/kedro-viz/README.npm.md

 );
 ```

-### Visualizing Run Status data
+### Visualising Run Status data

 You can also pass run status data directly to the React component using the `runData` prop.
-This allows you to visualize pipeline execution results without requiring a local Kedro project setup:
+This allows you to visualise pipeline execution results without requiring a local Kedro project setup:

 ```javascript
 import KedroViz from '@quantumblack/kedro-viz';